anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 <a name="1.1"></a>
 ## 1.1 Overview
 The Reference Model (RM) specifies a virtualisation technology agnostic (VM-based and container-based) cloud infrastructure abstraction and acts as a "catalogue" of the exposed infrastructure capabilities, resources, and interfaces required by the workloads.
-This document has been developed by Cloud iNfrastructure Telco Taskforce (CNTT).
-For more information about CNTT, its activities and deliverables, see [Cloud iNfrastructure Telco Taskforce](../../common/chapter00.md#2.0).
+This document has been developed by the Linux Foundation Networking project [Anuket](../../common/chapter00.md#2.0).

 **Problem Statement:**
 Based on community consultations, including telco operators, technology suppliers, and software developers, there is a realisation that there are significant technical, operational and business challenges to the development and deployment of VNF/CNF network applications related to the lack of a common cloud infrastructure platform.
 These include but are not limited to the following: